-Air Liquide is a major world player in home healthcare, an expert in chronic disease follow up at home, and a supplier of medical gases and hygiene products for hospitals.
+Air Liquide is a major world player in home healthcare, an expert in chronic disease follow up at home, and a supplier of medical gases for hospitals.
 In over 35 countries, our 16,500 nurses, researchers, technicians, engineers, doctors and data scientists engage in making care pathway and treatments more efficient to help the patients live better with their disease.

 Air Liquide is one of the world leaders in this business sector, which is subject to both stringent regulatory requirements as well as to multiple stakeholders (patients, doctors and payers).
-The business line provides products and services in four areas:
+The business line provides products and services in three areas:

 Medical gases: Air Liquide provides gases to 15,000 hospitals and clinics